aditya9211/Blur-and-Clear-Classification/README.md

 Code are segmented as follows:

 1. Training Part :

     **train.py**

- 	which train the neural network with given images and stores the trained parameters and splitted train, test set to disk
+ 	`which train the neural network with given images and stores the trained parameters and splitted train, test set to disk `

 2. Testing Part :

     __test.py__

- 	test the neural network with test data stored by train.py
+ 	`test the neural network with test data stored by train.py `

 3. Predict Part :

     __predict.py__

-	predict the label of images(Good/Bad)
+	`predict the label of images(Good/Bad)
-	provided by argument while calling
+	provided by argument while calling`

 4. Config File :

     __config.py__

-	contains list of constanst used by files or hyper-parameters which can be changed
+	`contains list of constanst used by files or hyper-parameters which can be changed
-	byediting this file
+	by editing this file`

 5. Utiltities Part :

     __utils.py__

-    	helper functions or coomon function among used in train, test and predict
+    	helper functions or common function among used in train, test and predict

 `Model has 3 Layers`